KellyAH/friend-reminder-app/README.md

 ## Unit Tests
 Run all unit tests with: `rspec`

-## Using Mailcatcher
+## Local Testing sending emails
 Use mailcatcher to test sending and catching emails on your local.
+Emails are sent via Mailgun.

-Install and start it via:
+Install mailcatcher and start the server
 1. `gem install mailcatcher`
 2. `mailcatcher`
 3. Go to the frontend at: `http://127.0.0.1:1080/`

-Send an email using the rake task: `rake mail:send_reminder`
+Send an email using the rake task: `rake mail:send_reminder` or via rails console (NOT RECOMMENDED for local testing):
+ 1. `rails c`
+ 2. `FriendReminderMailer.test_email.deliver_now`

 # Codecov Report
 After running unit tests, Open coverage/index.html in a web browser.